Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

 >
 > Concretely, **a higher-order component is a function that takes a component and returns a new component.**

-In most simple way to explain the difference of inheritance and HOC:
+In the most simple way to explain the difference between inheritance and HOC:

-- Inheritance means the **IS-A** relationship, it's a super type object.
+- Inheritance means the **IS-A** relationship, it's a supertype object.
 - HOC actually is Composition, which means the **HAS-A** relationship, the behavior belongs to the other object.

 The advantages of HOC: